Paleo Zucchini Bread

-The recipe for this Paleo Zucchini Bread is only barely sweetened, which is just the way I like it, but if you prefer a sweeter bread, feel free to increase the amount of coconut sugar a bit.
-Thanks to some applesauce and coconut oil in addition to the zucchini, this bread is super duper moist and soft, and it stays that way for days!
+The recipe for this Paleo Zucchini Bread is only barely sweetened, which is just the way I like it!
+If you prefer a sweeter bread, feel free to increase the amount of coconut sugar.
+The recipe calls for 3 tablespoons, but you can increase that up to 5-6 tablespoons for a sweeter bread.
+Thanks to applesauce and coconut oil in addition to the zucchini, this bread is super moist and soft.
+It stays that way for days!

-I used a mix of almond, coconut, and tapioca flours because I love the nice sponginess that flour combination gives me.
+I used a mix of almond flour, coconut flour, and tapioca flour.
+I love the spongy, moist texture that this gluten-free flour combination gives me.
 It keeps it well structured, not mushy, and pretty darn similar to regular zucchini bread.
 Score!
 A little cinnamon adds some flavor, and I get the crunch I love with some toasted walnuts.
 If you’re anti nuts in baked goods, skip ’em – no problem.

 PrintPaleo Zucchini Bread